OsgiliathEnterprise/ansible-securehost/README.md

 Wrapper role on top of [robertdebock.fail2ban](https://github.com/robertdebock/ansible-role-fail2ban) In addition, it will disable login/password ssh authentication

-Also let you install freeipa server or freeipa client Requirements
+Also let you install freeipa server (monoinstance at the moment) or freeipa client wrapping the calls in a simpler way

+Requirements
 ------------